ncktl/logcheck/README.md

 make
 cd ..
 ```
-Finally, the grammars of the currently supported languages need to be cloned as well:
+Finally, the grammars of the currently supported languages need to be cloned into the main logcheck folder as well:
 ```sh
 git clone https://github.com/tree-sitter/tree-sitter-python.git
 git clone https://github.com/tree-sitter/tree-sitter-java.git
 ```

+I.e. the folder "tree-sitter-python/" must be inside the folder "logcheck".

 ## Usage